 A protester raises a fist beside a large transgender pride flag at the Kentucky State Capitol in March.
 (Kentucky Lantern photo by Sarah Ladd)

-Kentucky’s ban is part of Senate Bill 150, which also bans surgeries like phalloplasty, vaginoplasty or hysterectomies and vasectomies on transgender children.
+The ban is part of Senate Bill 150, which also bans surgeries like phalloplasty, vaginoplasty or hysterectomies and vasectomies on transgender minors.
 Neither the ACLU nor Kentucky LGBTQ+ organizations have taken issue with that part of the law.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX